 One of the most known benefits of eating dark chocolate is boosting mood.
 Dark chocolate contains theobromine which is structurally very similar to caffeine.
 When consumed in a larger quantity, theobromine can cause a dip in blood pressure.
 Therefore it promotes excitability and boosts energy.

-Similar to THC, anandamide is another compound in dark chocolate that also provides a mood and energy boost.
+Like THC, anandamide is another compound in dark chocolate that provides a mood and energy boost.

 Is dark chocolate good for weight loss?
 Well, it is.
 Having dark chocolate regularly may play a role in managing your appetite.

-Having a little amount of dark chocolate before or after meals can activate hormones.
+A little dark chocolate before or after meals can activate hormones.
 These hormones send signals to the brain that you are full.
-Controlling your appetite and craving helps in portion control and therefore weight management.
+Controlling your appetite and craving helps in portion control and weight management.

 Dark Chocolate Uses

-You can get the most of chocolate when it is 70% or more dark.
+You can get the most chocolate when it is 70% or more dark.
 The better the quality of dark chocolate, the more bitter it tastes.
-So, while using dark chocolate in any dish, one needs to be careful.
+So, while using dark chocolate in any dish, one must be careful.

-Uses of dark chocolate can be seen in cookies, candy bars, cakes and pastries, ice creams, puddings, hot drinks like hot chocolate, etc. But the benefits of eating dark chocolate are more in its real form than using it in cooking any other dishes.
+Dark chocolate can be used in cookies, candy bars, cakes and pastries, ice creams, puddings, hot drinks like hot chocolate, etc. But the benefits of eating dark chocolate are more in its real form than using it in cooking any other dishes.

 Baking with dark chocolate is a little tricky.
-It is essential to heat the chocolate slowly over low heat or at around 50% power in the microwave to prevent any kind of scorching.
+It is essential to heat the chocolate slowly over low heat or at around 50% power in the microwave to prevent any scorching.